Hello! My name’s Kelly Lenihan, and I’m a book lover, both to read and to write.

-A curious child, I asked incessant questions.
-To the point of annoyance, apparently, although I can’t imagine why people don’t want to answer questions ad infinitum.
-Needless to say, when my parents had had enough, they’d send me to my room.
+A curious child, I asked a lot of questions.
+To the point of annoyance, apparently, although I can’t imagine why 😉 Needless to say, when my parents had had enough, they’d send me to my room.
 Yippee!
 They thought they were getting a break from my infernal questions, but for me, it meant uninterrupted reading time.
 Win-win.

 What I love most about books is being transported to other places, other times, other lives.
 I can go on an incredible adventure and meet amazing characters without ever leaving home or my comfy chair.
 To this day, I remain an avid reader.